The Cuboid Syndrome

 Cuboid syndrome occurs most frequently after a sudden injury or overuse of the foot joints.
 Although common in athletes, even modest sports activity or just prolonged standing or walking can bring it on.
 I’ve diagnosed it in people with both high arches and flatfeet.

 The common mechanical factor leading to this condition is a tendency to roll over on the outside of the foot.
 This can happen when feet/hips are naturally turned outward, arches are high, or calf muscles are tight and prevent weight from shifting forward over the great toe joint.

 Treatment is aimed at offloading the bottom of the foot directly under the cuboid.
 A traditional podiatry pad, called the cuboid pad has almost always given patients fairly immediate relief.

 This combined with physical therapy to decrease the inflammation of the tendon, stretching to eliminate the force of the tight calf muscles, and orthotics specifically designed to balance out the mechanical fault found will usually resolve the problem and prevent recurrence.

-Call us today at 206-368-7000 for an appointment, often same day.
+Call us today at 206-368-7000 for an appointment.
+Often same day for emergencies and less than 2 weeks for chronic foot pain.
 You can also request an appointment online.